-My new book #Rules_of_Engagement came out earlier this year and I've really enjoyed reflecting with others about the way social media and faith intersect in their lives.
+My book #Rules_of_Engagement came out last year and I've really enjoyed reflecting with others about the way social media and faith intersect in their lives.
 Of particular interest: Check out my recent webinar for Christian professionals who manage their ministry's website and/or social media presence.
 Or, enjoy this fun conversation from May with Emily Sanna and Stephanie Clary of U.S. Catholic.

 I believe that as Christians we are called to be like leaven in the world, including the world of social media.
 Though we might feel small and insignificant (really, what difference do my posts make?) how we individually show up in this space has the power to be transformative.
 You can join Christians from around the world in making the #Rules_of_Engagement pledge and be part of changing the tenor of conversation on social media for the good.
 See the List of those who have already pledged publicly.